Scollie86/CircuitPython/README.md

 ### Objective
 We dowloaded the Git Bash app and edited my ReadME.md.
 ### Lesson
-I learned how to use Git Bash and how to edit my readME.md through the
+I learned how to use Git Bash and how to edit my readME.md through Git Bash.
 # Hello GitHub
 ### Objective
 We created a repository to put all of our assignments in.